celeron533/DicomGrep/README.md

 Hope this tool can help some researchers 👩‍🔬👨‍🔬🔬 or developers 👨‍💻👩‍💻💻 :)

 Compiled with .NET 6.
-You may need additional runtime for this program.
+You may need install additional runtime for this program.

 [![Github All Releases](https://img.shields.io/github/downloads/celeron533/DicomGrep/total.svg)]()